Teddy Sharman-Lowe

-Teddy Samuel Sharman-Lowe (born 30 March 2003) is an English professional footballer who plays as a goalkeeper for club Bolton Wanderers on loan from club Chelsea and the England U21 national team.
+Teddy Samuel Sharman-Lowe (born 30 March 2003) is an English professional footballer who plays as a goalkeeper for club Chelsea and the England U21 national team.

 Club career

 Early career

 Sharman-Lowe was released by Leicester City as a schoolboy prior to joining Burton Albion's youth academy in 2017.

 Chelsea

 In September 2020, it was confirmed that he had signed for Chelsea and would remain on loan with Burton for the entirety of the 2020–21 season.
 On 8 September 2020 he made his first-team debut in an EFL Trophy group match against Peterborough United, and later that month played against Aston Villa in the EFL Cup.
 On 4 January 2021, Sharman-Lowe was recalled from his loan spell by his parent club, Chelsea.

+Loans to non-league clubs

 On 13 January 2023, Sharman-Lowe joined Havant & Waterlooville on loan for the remainder of the National League South season.
 On 10 July 2023, Sharman-Lowe agreed to join National League side Bromley on a season-long loan, but was recalled to Chelsea on 22 January 2024.